Meowuu7/GeneOH-Diffusion/README.md

 ## TODOs

 - [x] Example usage, evaluation process and pre-trained models
 - [ ] Evaluation process on HOI4D, ARCTIC
 - [ ] Data: HOI4D, ARCTIC, and more examples on TACO
 - [ ] Training procedure

+## Contact

+Please contact xymeow7@gmail.com or create a github issue if you have any questions.

 ## Bibtex